DalPo-Al/Crypto_dynamic_portfolio_optimizer/README.md

 sharpe computed with risk_free_rate of 0.3% of 1 YEAR US TBILL.

-### Conclustions
+### Conclusions
-Based on current information, the Dynamic Portfolio outperformed the Static Portfolio by +10.32%.
+Based on current information, the Dynamic strategy outperformed the Static one by +10.32%.
 This performance gap likely reflects the higher volatility of the underlying assets, which the dynamic allocation managed more efficiently.
 Moreover, the Dynamic Portfolio achieved a Sharpe Ratio higher by +1.240, indicating a superior risk-adjusted return.